Law - Political Science - Administration

 Two-month internship (optional)

-Participation in the life of the laboratory and in the organization of scientific days
+Participation in laboratory activities and the organization of science days

 SEMESTER 3